wjvappen/wjvappen/_pages/cv.md

 Education
 ======
-09/2007 to 02/2013: Doctor of Philosophy in Physical Oceanography, Joint Program in Oceanography of Massachusetts Institute of Technology, Cambridge, MA, USA, and Woods Hole Oceanographic Institution}, Woods Hole, MA, USA
+* 09/2007 to 02/2013: Doctor of Philosophy in Physical Oceanography, [Joint Program in Oceanography][https://mit.whoi.edu/] of Massachusetts Institute of Technology, Cambridge, MA, USA, and Woods Hole Oceanographic Institution}, Woods Hole, MA, USA
-09/2004 to 06/2007: Bachelor of Science in Geosciences and Astrophysics, Jacobs University, Bremen, Germany
+* 09/2004 to 06/2007: Bachelor of Science in Geosciences and Astrophysics, Jacobs University, Bremen, Germany

-#* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-#* M.S. in Jekyll, GitHub University, 2014
-#* B.S. in GitHub, GitHub University, 2012

 Work experience
 ======